moss-l/bhs-js-testing/boolean-simplification.md

 move us into a position where we can further simplify things.

-Since the duplication occurs in different branches of the `if/else` structure it’s essentially saying, “return `true` if the first condition is true or the second condition is true or the third condition is true.”
+Since the duplication occurs in different branches of the `if/else` structure it’s essentially saying, “return `true` if the first test condition is true or the second test condition is true or the third test condition is true.”
 Well, we have a Boolean operator that can combine Boolean values with a logical “or”: `||`.
-So we can rewrite with one condition that or’s together the three conditions under which we return `true`:
+So we can rewrite with one test condition that or’s together the three conditions under which we return `true`:

 ```javascript
 function sleep_in(weekday, vacation) {